- You are here:

-Pre-health students in the College of Sciences are strongly encouraged to apply (i.e., those students with a major in the Schools of Biological Sciences, Chemistry & Biochemistry, Earth & Atmospheric Sciences, Mathematics, Neuroscience, Physics and Psychology).
+Students in the College of Sciences are strongly encouraged to apply (i.e., those students with a major in the Schools of Biological Sciences, Chemistry & Biochemistry, Earth & Atmospheric Sciences, Mathematics, Neuroscience, Physics and Psychology).
 Students in other majors may be accepted into the program as well if you have a strong passion for foundations in science, mathematics, or prehealth opportunities.

 The program includes:

-- Residence in the SHaRP Pre-health LLC in the newly renovated Caldwell Freshmen Experience residence hall on West Campus.
+- Residence in the newly renovated Caldwell and Folk First-Year Experience residence hall on West Campus.

-- Co-enrollment with other participants in a set of pre-health focused core classes (e.g., chemistry, biology, mathematics, English, GT1000).
+- Co-enrollment with other participants in a set of core classes (e.g., chemistry, biology, mathematics, English, GT1000).

-- Explore opportunities in healthcare though lunch lecture series and dinners with a wide variety of practicing health care professionals
+- Explore opportunities in healthcare and undergraduate research though lunch lecture series and dinners with a wide variety of practicing health care professionals and professional researchers.

 - Behind-the-scenes access to health care centers and research laboratories.

-- Attendance at the SHaRP Community Retreat in the fall - Mandatory.
+- Attendance at the Living Learning Community Retreat in the fall - Mandatory.
 Date TBD

 - Coordination with the Office of Prehealth Advising through walk-in ours offered right in Caldwell Hall, as well as one on one appointments.